s-amberg/cpla/week10/README.md

 # 1. Basic Threading

-Create a simple application that starts three threads:
+## a) Create a simple application that starts three threads:

 * One thread shall be created with a functor
 * One thread shall be created with a free function